 joy ride with Japan’s bullet trains, the Shinkansens

 That’s basically what our host in Japan suggested we do.
 Being obedient travellers that we are, we took that suggestion seriously.
 After researching the best places to visit in Japan where I could maximize my JR Pass, I decided that Hiroshima would be the best place to go.
 Why?
 I got to ride a JR Ferry too!
 There were also JR buses in the area but we failed to hop on one due to limited time.

 All of us may have a different travel itinerary in Japan but the JR network has pretty much covered most of the major railway tracks in the country.
-So wherever you decide to go and for how long you will stay in Japan, always consider getting the JR Pass for this will surely help you with your travel budget and at the same time enjoy the hassle-free bus ride, ferry ride or train ride experience.
+So wherever you decide to go, wherever you decide to find the best hotel deals for your stay and for how long you will stay in Japan, always consider getting the JR Pass for this will surely help you with your travel budget and at the same time enjoy the hassle-free bus ride, ferry ride or train ride experience.